JashanSingh126/MDSINE2_Paper/gibson_dataset/erisone/README.md

 Computing the errors from a forward simulation does not take that much compute power and can be done on a single interactive node.
 Use the script `MDSINE2_paper/gibson_dataset/compute_errors_tla.sh`.

 ### Run the model
-Run the model and fixed_clustering with two different seeds.
+Run the model and fixed clustering with two different seeds.
 Each job first runs the unfixed clustering job then immediately after runs the fixed clustering job.
+These scripts also visualize the posterior of the jobs.
 ```bash
 ./submit_mdsine2.sh
 ```